eoyilmaz/stalker/docs/source/tutorial/asset_management.rst

    Starting with Stalker version 0.2.13, :class:`.Project` instances can be associated with multiple :class:`.Repository` instances.
-This allows for more flexible file management, such as storing published versions on a separate server or directing rendered outputs to a different location.
+This allows for more flexible file management, such as storing published version files on a separate server or directing rendered outputs to a different location.

    While the following examples are simplified, future versions will showcase